charleszipp/abode/docs/onboarding/07-logging.md

 ## Experiments

-- Create a query that reports the costs of each operation
+- Create a query that reports the billing costs of each operation
 - Create a query that checks for a property value anomaly or threshold for a twin entity
-- Route logs and/or logged ADT Metrics to TSI and run a time-series analysis query (_Note:_ Use the TSI instance created from the [previous chapter](06-time-series-insights).)
+- Route logs and/or logged ADT Metrics to TSI and run a time-series analysis query (_Note:_ Use the TSI instance, Event Hub and Azure Function created from the [previous chapter](06-time-series-insights.md).)

 ## Things to Consider